 Principles of Combination.
-Transactions between the FHLBanks have been eliminated in accordance with combination accounting principles similar to consolidation under GAAP.
-The more significant transactions between the FHLBanks are:
+Transactions between the FHLBanks have been eliminated in accordance with combination accounting principles similar to consolidation under GAAP and primarily consist of:

-1. Transfers of Direct Liability on Consolidated Bonds between FHLBanks.
+Transfers of Direct Liability on Consolidated Bonds between FHLBanks.
 These transfers occur when the primary obligation under consolidated bonds issued on behalf of one FHLBank is transferred to and assumed by another FHLBank.
 The transferring FHLBank treats the transfer as a debt extinguishment because it is released from being the primary obligor when the Office of Finance records the transfer, pursuant to its duties under applicable regulations.
 The assuming FHLBank then becomes the primary obligor while the transferring FHLBank has a contingent liability because it still has joint and several liability with respect to repaying the transferred consolidated bonds.